 A: Housing is of a high standard, although options vary depending on your budget.
 The most economical option is renting a flat in a building, but if you have extra cash, you can get a stand-alone villa in a compound or a flat in a tower, which are the most expensive choices.
 You also can choose between furnished, semi-furnished or empty housing.

 Q: Are there any areas/suburbs you’d recommend for expats to live in?

 A: All areas in Qatar are safe and clean, but I’d suggest choosing one near your work or kids’ schools, as it can get crowded at peak hours.

 Q: How tolerant are the locals of foreigners?

 A: Expats are very welcome here and are treated with fairly.
-It’s a very safe place for women and they are treated with respect and aren’t be discriminated against nor bullied.
+It’s a very safe place for women, and they are treated with respect and aren’t being discriminated against or bullied.
 All religions are respected here too.

 Q: Was it easy meeting people and making friends?

 A: It’s easy if you want to step out of your comfort zone and start communicating with strangers.
 People here are very friendly and willing to make friends as well; I made a friend once while in line at the cashier.

 Q: Have you made friends with locals, or do you mix mainly with other expats?

 A: Locals are conservative, but that doesn’t mean they’re not friendly.
 It’s rare for them to start a conversation with you, but I have local friends as well as expats.
 There are social groups in Doha (search for them on Facebook), but still I would recommend meeting other nationalities and start exploring.
 You don’t need a group to do this; you just need to start speaking to strangers and try to find something in common.